Power Apps, Custom Connectors and Application Registrations

 Before updating the Application Programming Interface (API) Service I needed to create the resource application registration.

-Create the resource application registration
+I created the resource application registration

-Create the resource application registration
+I created the resource application registration

-Provide the resource name
+I provided the resource name

-Provide the resource name
+I provided the resource name

-Copy the "Application (client) ID" value.
+I copied the "Application (client) ID" value

-Copy the "Application (client) ID" value.
+I copied the "Application (client) ID" value

 Resource URL